 Get Ready to be Turned Down

 You’re going to get shutdown more often than not.
 But if you keep at it (and you’re offering a fair deal), eventually, someone will let you hunt.
 Don’t try too hard to talk landowners into it.
 No matter what you say, if a farmer doesn’t want to give you permission to hunt, you’re not going to get permission.
-So if your offer gets declined, just say thanks for the time and then hit the next spot (but don’t be afraid to go back next season and ask again, you may catch the farmer in a better mood).
+So if your offer gets declined, just say thanks for the time and then hit the next spot.

 Have Realistic Expectations

-Once you finally close a deal, you should be excited, but keep it real.
+Once you finally close a deal on an affordable deer hunting lease, you should be excited, but keep it real.
 You’re hunting a small property that’s totally new to you.
 Just because a property is privately owned, does not mean that it’s loaded with monster bucks.
 You’ve rolled the dice, maybe it will work out the way you’ve hoped, maybe it won’t.